-Proper operation of a dry chemical feeder, depends on a few concepts!
+Proper operation of a dry chemical feeder depends on a few concepts!
 These concepts include:

 It is during this process, that the chlorine granules are dissolved into the water which is then fed into your swimming pool.

 Dry pool chemicals not only come in granular form.
-They can also be purchased in tablet form which come in various sizes and shapes.
+They can also be purchased in tablet form which come in assorted sizes and shapes.
 Dry erosion feeders that use the larger size chlorine tablets (3 inch), have a plate installed inside that prevents the tablets from being completely submerged in water.

 This separation plate has holes that allows the stream of water to hit the bottom of the tablets; thus, causing them to slowly erode and dissolve into the water.
 You can find this concept or type of erosion design in a PPG Power Base chlorination system.
 An example of one is pictured below.

-Some times a dry chemical erosion feed system is installed and operated on the pressure side of your swimming pool circulation pump.
+Sometimes a dry chemical erosion feed system is installed and operated on the pressure side of your swimming pool circulation pump.
 If this is the case, operation of the chemical feeder will depend on a venturi effect (vacuum) to operate.

 A venturi system is one that creates a vacuum pressure as water (fluid) passes through it.
 The output or discharge side of your dry chemical feed system is connected to the suction port of the venturi system.
 During this process, the chemical solution will be sucked into the flow of circulation for your swimming pool or spa.